CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### ID values

-The following is a list of possible `values`:
+The following is a list of possible enchantment `values`:

 | Character status value | Description
 |---                          |---